Loading ...

 2. You will then see a confirmation message.
 Again, use the Volume Down button to highlight “Yes” and press the Power button to start the process.

-Confirm wipe cache
+confirm wipe cache

 1. Once the process is complete, the “Reboot system now” option will be highlighted.
 Press the Power button to select it and restart your phone.